 As described in clause 6.9, unavailable slots are always at the end of the sub-calendar configuration for the respective FlexE Instance.
-A partially-filled 50G FlexE Instance should normally be on the last (highest numbered) PHY of the FlexE Group.
-A partially-filled 100G FlexE Instance should normally be the last equipped 100G FlexE Instance on the last (highest numbered) PHY of the FlexE Group.
-It is expected that since the rate of a wavelength isn't expected to change in-service, when a partial-rate signal is carried over the OTN, the mapper is statically configured to drop bits or bytes from a certain number of calendar slots at the ingress and to restore those same bits or bytes to the calendar slots at the egress to contain Ethernet error control blocks as described in clause-the payload block positions for each unavailable calendar slot.
-The OTN mapper is not expected to dynamically react to which slots are marked as unavailable in the calendar configurations, but may non-intrusively monitor the FlexE overhead and detect as an error condition if a calendar slot the mapper has been configured to drop indicates that it is carrying FlexE Client data rather than being marked as unavailable.
+A partially filled 100G FlexE Instance should normally be the last equipped 100G FlexE Instance on a PHY.
+The rate of a wavelength is not expected to change in service.
+Therefore, when a partial-rate signal is carried over the OTN, the transport network equipment is statically configured to drop bits or bytes from any unavailable calendar slots, and to drop any unequipped 100G FlexE instances.
+The transport network equipment will restore the equivalent set of PHYs at the OTN network egress by inserting any unequipped 100G FlexE instances that were discarded at the OTN network ingress and inserting error control blocks as shown in Figure 29 into each unavailable calendar slot.
+The transport network equipment is not expected to dynamically react to which FlexE Instances are configured as unequipped or which calendar slots are marked as unavailable in the calendar configurations, but may non-intrusively monitor the FlexE overhead and detect an error condition if an instance that is expected to be unequipped is equipped (detected based on the FlexE Group ID, see 6.6)

+or a calendar slot the transport network equipment has been configured to drop indicates that it is carrying FlexE Client data rather than being marked as unavailable.